tomHall321/football-fever/README.md

 ## Technical decisions:
 - I decided to use React to build the components and Redux to handle state management.
 - Conditional rendering instead of specifying routes with React-router.
-- If time allows, deploy a backend built using Laravel.
+- If time allows, deploy a back end built using Laravel.
 - Git branch naming convention to focus my work (data/, logic/, components/, styling/).

 ## Testing: